 Credits are given by HEIs to holders of the second stage non-university education Diplomas, if they enter program in the same field of

-study (transfer of 2 semesters on a case-by-case basis).
+study (transfer from 2 to 4 semesters on a case-by-case evaluation basis).

 Licensing in post-secondary professional education is a prerogative of local authorities.
 It involves a formal assessment by a visiting

 expert group to ensure that the institution meets the state and local requirements, including building, sanitation, equipment, staff